junxit/us-congress-bills-116/metadata.md

 - 2019-11-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6767)
 - 2019-11-21 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S6766-6767)
 - 2019-11-21 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S6766-6767)
+- 2019-11-25 — Message on Senate action sent to the House.
+- 2019-11-26 — Received in the House.
+- 2019-11-26 — Referred to the House Committee on Veterans' Affairs.